DT should provide an easy way to backup user library.db

 What do you think?
 Would this really be of much use?

-#2 Updated by James C. McPherson almost 6 years ago
+#2 Updated by James C. McPherson about 6 years ago

 Lightroom doesn't prompt you to promote a backup, it just asks whether you want to make one.